 Learning to fly in Kent, and taking Flying Lessons in Kent to obtain a Private Pilots Licence (PPL)

-Flight training is available for a JAR PPL (Private Pilots Licence) which is valid throughout the European Economic Community.
+Flight training is available for a UK Part FCL PPL (Private Pilots Licence) which is the standard UK licence.

 The PPL is the basic requirement for any advanced or Commercial Licences.
-Once qualified you can have further training with us to add 'ratings' such as the Night Qualification or Basic Instrument (IMC) to the PPL.
+Once qualified you can have further training with us to add 'ratings' such as the Night Qualification or Instrument rating to the PPL.

 Learning to fly – the basic requirements: